 I don’t know how many photographs of clouds I have taken.
 Thousands.
 Many, many thousands.

-There were some days during the period of time when I was beginning to really look at how clouds form and dissipate that I took over 300 pictures sitting on the porch and staring hard at the sky, my eyes burning in the glare and light, not sure about what I was seeing and afraid to miss something, lest it be important.
+There were some days during the period of time when I was beginning to really look at how clouds form and dissipate that I took over 1,000 pictures in a single sitting – out on the porch alone and staring hard at the sky, my eyes burning in the glare and light, not sure about what I was seeing and afraid to miss something, lest it be important.

-Some days I don’t take any pictures at all, and almost forget – in the midst of all the other aspects of my life and who I am – that I tried “to prove something like God with pictures of clouds on the internet.”
+There have been some stretches of time over the past 11 years that I didn’t take any pictures at all, of clouds or anything else, and almost forgot – in the midst of all the other aspects of my life and who I am – that I tried “to prove something like God with pictures of clouds on the internet.”

 …and then, sitting at a stoplight or crossing a parking lot, glancing at the sky to see something that I would have thought was not possible in the known geometries of clouds, I remember.